SimpleDet Docs

 Discovery commands

-python -m simpledet --list-detectors
+python -m simpledet list-detectors

-python -m simpledet --list-encoders
+python -m simpledet list-necks

 python -m simpledet --show-detector-help retinanet